 5. Organic SEO VS….

 SEO, or search engine optimization, is the process of improving a website, webpage or web content ranking on a search engine.
 By utilizing various proven methods like keyword research, content management, back links and more, SEO can vastly improve any online marketing campaigns standing on search engine and visibility to the targeted audience.
-SEO is a service that simply isn't available to offline marketers.
+You can check our case studies to see how digital marketing can improve the traffic to the website.
+For one of our clients – employment law firm in New York we’ve increased organic traffic for Google in 30x within 24 months.
+SEO is a service that simply isn’t available to offline marketers.
 So, we won’t compare SEO to anything but just give you a short introduction of the idea, if you are not aware of it yet.

 - Increase brand credibility.
 Ranking well on Google searches creates an impression of trustworthiness and expertise.

 - SEO provides the opportunity to stand out amongst the millions of websites and content clogging the web.